 To ensure that tourism activities are well-organized and sustainable, the Ugandan government has established several bodies to guide and regulate tourism activities.
 The Uganda Wildlife Authority, Uganda Tourism Board, and Ministry of Tourism work together to promote responsible tourism and preserve the country’s natural beauty and wildlife for future generations.
 Whether you’re a first-time visitor or a seasoned traveler, Uganda’s safari destinations are sure to provide an unforgettable experience that will leave you with memories to last a lifetime.

-To trek the gorillas in Uganda, you’ll need a gorilla permit that can be easily secured by Trek Africa Tours through the Uganda Wildlife Authority.
+To trek the gorillas in Uganda, you’ll need a gorilla permit that can be easily secured by Trek Africa Expeditions through the Uganda Wildlife Authority.
 The gorilla trekking permit costs USD700 per person per trek, while the gorilla habituation permit costs USD1500 per person per trek for Non-Foreign Residents.
 Foreign residents and East African citizens are eligible for discounted permits.

 Gorilla trekking offers a once-in-a-lifetime opportunity to observe these majestic creatures in their natural habitat and interact with them.
 The activity starts early in the morning at 8:00 am with a briefing at the park headquarters, after which you will be guided by park rangers into the forest until you encounter the gorillas.

 Uganda is home to the highest population of primates in Africa, including the largest number of chimpanzees.
-Chimpanzee trekking and habituation experiences are available in Kibale Forest National Park, Budongo Forest, Kalinzu Forest, and Kyambura Forest.
-Kibale National Park is particularly renowned as the “Primate Capital” due to its many chimpanzee communities.
+Chimpanzee trekking and chimpanzee habituation experiences are available in Kibale Forest National Park, Budongo Forest, Kalinzu Forest, and Kyambura Forest.
+Kibale Forest National Park is particularly renowned as the “Primate Capital” due to its many chimpanzee communities.

 To see the chimpanzees up close, you will need to secure a permit in advance and follow all safety guidelines, including those related to the ongoing pandemic.
 On the day of the trek, experienced guides, researchers, and trackers will lead you on an early morning trek into the forest to observe these fascinating creatures in their natural habitat.
 You may also have the opportunity to view several other primate species.